I signed a chiropractic non-compete agreement but now…

 California has been known for its effectual ban on non-compete agreements for quite some time now and the laws of the Golden State, in varying areas, can impact covenants formed in Oregon, Nevada and Arizona.

-Make sure that you have ALL non-compete agreements reviewed by a local attorney so that you are certain the non-compete is valid in your state.
+Non-compete laws definitely change, so make sure that you have ALL non-compete agreements reviewed by a local attorney so that you are certain the non-compete is valid in your state.

 General Rules for Making a Chiropractic Non-Compete Agreement Enforceable